ysugimoto/terraform-cloudfront-s3-static-site/README.md

 ### 3. Delete Lambda@Edge function

-Adter around 1 hour to stop replications, you need to delete that function manually (from console or CLI)
+After around 1 hour stop replications, you need to delete that function manually (from console or CLI)

 ## License